PhD programme in Care & Rehabilitation Sciences

 Merge application documents 1-8 into a single pdf-file and send the file with the separate application form to: firstname.lastname@example.org.

 The deadlines for application submission are 30 April and 30 September.
 The dates of the application interviews with the doctoral programme commission are published on the website of the Faculty of Medicine of the University of Zurich.

-Applicants with a 90 ECTS credit Master’s degree can apply for the programme as described above.
-They must acquire an additional 30 ECTS credits at a Swiss university or federal institute of technology.
-It is also possible to acquire all or some of the 30 ECTS credits at a foreign university.
-If the applicants have successfully completed the selection procedure and the interview, they enter the PhD preparation phase, in which they have 4 semesters to acquire 30 ECTS credits.
-Students in the PhD preparation phase cannot yet start with the PhD programme or take courses in the PhD programme curriculum.
+PhD students with a 90 ECTS credit Master's degree must acquire an additional 30 ECTS credits at a Swiss university or federal institute of technology (e.g. ETH).
+It is also possible to acquire all or some of the 30 ECTS credits at an university abroad.

 The PhD programme in Care and Rehabilitation Sciences is regulated in the Ordinance on doctoral studies, Care & Rehabilitation Sciences.
 It formalises the promotion regulation for the title Dr. sc. med. (equivalent to a PhD) from the Faculty of Medicine of the University of Zurich.
 Frequently asked questions and answers are only available in German at the moment.
 You find them on the website of the University of Zurich.